 Putting and having an excellent short game is a key difference between high handicappers vs. low handicappers.

-Par 3’s are an excellent training tool for pressure situations when trying to score low similarly to on a full-length course.
+📋 Keep in mind: Par 3’s are an excellent training tool for pressure situations when trying to score low similar to on a full-length course.

 Short Irons From The Tee Repetitions